chatwoot/docs/docs/user-guide/integrations.md

 </div>

 A screen opens up where you can directly give the workspace Slack URL to connect to your Slack account.
+That is all you need to do!

 <div align="center">